Temporary Shelter

 • The AU is paid HA in excess of the amount to which that AU is entitled.
 This would occur when the AU was paid for too many days of HA or when an HA payment was made in error.

 • A determination is made that the recipient was never homeless.
-This would occur in conjunction with an SIU determination that the recipient was not homeless and did not tell the EW the truth when applying for HA.
+This would occur in conjunction with a Special Investigations Unit (SIU) determination that the recipient was not homeless and did not tell the EW the truth when applying for HA.

 Note: An overpayment is not to be declared when the AU pays a provider who is not a commercial establishment, shelter, publicly funded transitional housing or a person with whom they have a lease, sublease or shared housing agreement with.
 The EW must issue any remaining HA as a restricted payment.